Mayan-S/Mayan-S/README.md

 - [Impossible Tic-Tac-Toe](https://github.com/Mayan-S/impossible-tic-tac-toe) - Choose between single-player and multi-player Tic-Tac-Toe

-- [DE1-SoC Arcade Game](https://github.com/Mayan-S/DE1-SoC-Arcade-Game) - Asteroid dodging game on FPGA with VGA display, keyboard controls, and collision detection
+- [DE1-SoC Arcade Game](https://github.com/Mayan-S/DE1-SoC-Arcade-Game) - Asteroid dodging and shooting game on FPGA with VGA display, PS/2 keyboard controls, and collision detection

 - [Redesign Proposal for Chestnut Residence Building](https://mayan-s.github.io/chestnut-residence-redesign/) - A description of the proposal to redesign the 27th and 28th floors of the Chestnut Residence building